NLnetLabs/krill/doc/development/03_es_concepts.md

 When an aggregate receives a command it can see if a change can be applied.
 It is fully in charge of its own consistency.
 If it isn't then the aggregate root is usually at the wrong level.
-The result of command can either be an error - the command is rejected - or a number of events which represent state changes are applied to the aggregate.
+The result of the command can either be an error - the command is rejected - or a number of events which represent state changes are applied to the aggregate.

 When events are applied they are also saved, so that they can be replayed later.
 Furthermore,